Aliases for HNRNPD Gene

 GeneCards Summary for HNRNPD Gene

 HNRNPD (Heterogeneous Nuclear Ribonucleoprotein D) is a Protein Coding gene.
 Diseases associated with HNRNPD include Chromosome 4Q21 Deletion Syndrome.
-Among its related pathways are mRNA Splicing - Major Pathway and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are Regulation of activated PAK-2p34 by proteasome mediated degradation and mRNA Splicing - Major Pathway.
 GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is HNRNPAB.

 UniProtKB/Swiss-Prot for HNRNPD Gene